adfsan/CleanGetDataProject/codebook.md

 subject - Designates the subject to which the measurments refer to.
 Value between 1 and 30

-activity - Designates the activity performed by the subject.WALKING
+activity - Designates the activity performed by the subject.
+WALKING
 															WALKING_UPSTAIRS
 															WALKING_DOWNSTAIRS
 															SITTING